 Student loans are money that must be repaid.
 Loans are legal obligations.
-You are required to repay ALL Student Loans regardless if you didn't like the education you received, didn't get a job in your field of study, or are having financial difficulty.
+Students are required to repay ALL Student Loans regardless of whether they didn't like the education received, ability to get a job in a preferred field of study, or financial difficulty.

-Before you take out a student loan, think about the amount of money you are borrowing and the amount of money you are going to repay over the years - - with interest!!!!
+Before taking out a student loan, it is wise to think about the amount of money being borrowed and the amount of money to be repaid over the years, with interest.
 Loans are legal obligations.
-Think about it!!!!

 Be conservative.
-Only borrow what you absolutely need!!!!!
+Only borrow what is absolutely needed.

 Types of Loans

 - Federal Direct Stafford Loans (Subsidized and Unsubsidized)

 - Direct Subsidized Stafford Loan - This loan is need-based aid (need is determined by FAFSA).
 Eligibility is determined based on credits taken, degree program declared, and past borrowing.
 Interest is subsidized while in school attending at least half time.

 - Direct Unsubsidized Stafford Loan - This loan is non-need based aid.
 Interest begins to accrue immediately from the date the loan is disbursed, like a credit card purchase.
 You are responsible for the interest that accrues on the loan.
 Students are encouraged to pay the interest while in college.

 If you do not pay the interest that is accruing on the Unsubsidized loan while you are in college and when the Unsubsidized loan goes into repayment, your lender will take the principle that you borrowed, all the interest that was not paid, add them together and then determine what your payment will be with interest!